Codecademy/docs/content/php/concepts/math-functions/terms/sqrt/sqrt.md

 - `$value` is the number whose square root is being calculated.
 - `$result` is the resultant square root value.

 > **Note:** If a negative number is passed as an argument, the function will return `NAN`.
-Therefore, only non negative numbers are passed to avoid unexpected results and maintain accurate calculations.
+Therefore, only non negative numbers should be passed to avoid unexpected results and maintain accurate calculations.

 ## Codebyte Example